 Connecting with Constituents

-My first term was also a chance to improve communications with our constituents, so regular people can access the information and services they need.
+I am always looking for ways to improve communications with our constituents, so regular people can access the information and services they need.
 For example,

 - I worked in bipartisan fashion with Wayne's mayor and township council, to host a public information session on the major county road project at Hamburg Turnpike and Valley Road,